Join HRC in Michigan

 - State Sen. Mallory McMorrrow Calls on the State Leg to Be on the Right Side of History

-HRC to post pone all events due to Corona Virus.
+HRC moves to remote events due to coronavirus.

 Our #1 priority is the health and safety of our members, supporters & staff.
-For that reason, we have decided to cancel or postpone all of our public events through the weekend of April 4.
+For that reason, we have decided to cancel or postpone all of our public events through the April 28.
 Remote or virtual events are coming soon.

 - May 16: Stand with Trans and Non-Binary People Remotely (Traverse City)